The I of the Storm: Plot

-Dewey visits Boyd at the bar, proud of having recouped the drugs.
+Dewey visits Boyd at the bar, proud of having stolen the drugs.
 Boyd is disgusted by Dewey's actions and notifies Raylan of Dewey's location.
-Raylan finds Dewey at an RV with two prostitutes just as the robbers arrive and a shootout ensues.
-Doyle arrives and questions the robbers about who hired them to steal the drugs.
-They reveal that it was Dickie (Jeremy Davies) and Doyle kills both robbers.
+Raylan finds Dewey in an RV with two prostitutes just as the robbers arrive and a shootout ensues.
+Doyle arrives and questions the robbers about who hired them to steal the drugs in the first place.
+They reveal that it was Dickie (Jeremy Davies).
+Doyle kills both robbers in order to silence them.
 Raylan fails to hear the conversation and assumes the robbers resisted arrest.
 That night, Doyle confronts Dickie and Coover (Brad William Henke) for their actions, telling them to be more responsible and careful.

 Raylan talks with Ava about letting Boyd live with her but she stands firm on her decision, saying Raylan has no say in her life.
 At a bar, Boyd is joined by a new co-worker Kyle (Michael Mosley), despite Boyd wanting to be left alone.
-When Kyle confesses to admire Boyd and even killing people, Boyd is disgusted and leaves the bar.
+When Kyle confesses that he admires Boyd and that he has even killed people, Boyd is disgusted and leaves the bar.
 Kyle follows him and tries to talk with him.
 Boyd loses the temper and puts Kyle in a headlock through the window and starts furiously driving.
 After mocking him, Boyd drops him on the road.
 He stops as he sees that the body is not moving.
-Once Kyle stands up, Boyd drives away.
+Once Kyle stands up, Boyd drives away screaming.